Patriarka/Patriarka/README.md

 ### Who am I?

-I'm 22 years old, and I'm currently a student at the Federal Technological University of Paraná.
+I am 22 years old, and I am currently a student at the Federal Technological University of Paraná.
+I am also enrolled in a dual degree program at the Polytechnic Institute of Bragança (IPB), where I am pursuing a master's degree in Informatics.
+In Brazil, I am completing a bachelor's degree in Computer Science.

 ### What am I learning?